THE NEW JERSEY EXIT STRATEGY

 1. The "Exit Tax" (GIT/REP-3)

-The "NJ Exit Tax" is technically a mandatory withholding, but for sellers moving out of state, it represents a massive liquidity hit at closing.
-New Jersey requires non-resident sellers to prepay estimated income tax on the gain from the sale.
+Tax professionals emphasize that the "NJ Exit Tax" is technically a mandatory withholding, but for sellers moving out of state, it represents a massive liquidity hit at closing.
+CPAs advise that New Jersey requires non-resident sellers to prepay estimated income tax on the gain from the sale.

-The withholding is calculated as the greater of:
+Based on state tax code, the withholding is typically calculated as the greater of:

 1. 8.97% of the net gain on the sale, OR